Manishsinghrajput98/A-Z-Deepfashion2-Impleamentation/README.md

 (1).
-Please change Line Number 114 for ( you want to select number of images for training).
+Please change Line Number 114 for ( you want to select number of images for training). (train 1,91,961 , val 32,153)

 (2).
 Line Number 118 and 119 Path for ( your unzip train and validation folder path according your system).